 Most of our students score between 20 and 30 on the ACT (or SAT equivalent) and have a cumulative high school GPA of at least 3.0 in a strong college prep curriculum.
-Students may take either the ACT or SAT.
+Students may take either the ACT or SAT or apply test-optional.

 We also consider other factors such as community service, leadership qualities, and levels of motivation.
 We strongly recommend the following high school curriculum:

 - Four (4) units of English (including composition, rhetoric, and literature)